Discover the bestselling BillyOh Fraya Log Cabin

 Choose and build your shed base

 A clear, levelled ground is the golden rule for laying your shed’s foundation, whether it’s a metal shed or a plastic shed—no exceptions.
-In short, once the grass covering the spot is finally removed, it’s time to make it solid and flat.
+Once the grass covering the spot is removed, you need to make the earth solid.

-When it comes to the base, you’ve got a few options, with the most common being concrete slabs and paving stones.
+When it comes to the base, you’ve got a few options:

 Check out our guide, ‘How to Build a Shed Base’, for step-by-step instructions and more tips!